 “You’d better not look!”
 I exclaimed, walking in ahead of him.
 He followed, keeping his eyes forward.

-Two nurses from the hospital, still in scrubs, were seated on the far end of the bar, having some after work drinks, and sitting right in front of the TV was one of the regulars, a man named Jim, who had been sitting in that very spot when I'd come in for an application, and again when I was interviewed.
+Two nurses from the hospital, still in scrubs, were seated on the far end of the bar, having some after work drinks, engaged in a quiet conversation.
+Sitting right in front of the TV was one of the regulars, a man named Jim, who had been sitting in that very spot when I’d come in for an application, and again when I was interviewed.

 The bartender on duty was Trina, the owner.
 This was a good sign, as she had been the one to interview me and would remember who I was.

 “Can I help you?”
 She asked Darren in her gruff, smoker’s voice.